We tried to cheat at HQ and we still lost

 What actually happened

-We stuck around to see how well it would do for the remaining four questions and it got three out of four of them wrong, including the twelfth and final question.
+We stuck around to see how well it would do for the remaining four questions and it got three out of four of them wrong, including the 12th and final question.

 Is it worth it?